 After allergy testing, Dr. Gould will prepare an allergen extract in drop or tablet form.
 Patients will place the drop under their tongue and advised not to swallow immediately.
 The patient should keep the tablet under the tongue for 1-2 minutes so that it fully dissolves.
 They then repeat this from three days a week to as often as daily.
 This therapy continues for 3-5 years during which the patient develops a lasting immunity.

-If you’re allergic to pollens, pet dander, grasses, dust mites, and other typical allergens, allergy drops could be effective for heading off the itchy eyes and other irritating symptoms.
+If you’re allergic to pollens, pet dander, grasses, dust mites, and other typical allergens, these drops could be effective for heading off the itchy eyes and other irritating symptoms.

 Another potential risk of allergy drops is that they are administered at home without direct medical supervision.
 But, as long as the patient listens to the guidance our office provides on managing adverse reactions and heeds those instructions, the lack of direct supervision doesn’t need to be a big issue.

-How Long Does It Take Immunotherapy to Calm My Allergies?
+How Long Does It Take For Immunotherapy Drops To Work?

-These allergy drops are best when thought of as a preventative measure.
-How effective the drops are immediately is variable by the patient.
+Immunotherapy drops for allergy relief work best when thought of as a preventative measure.
+How quickly it takes for the drops to be effective is variable by the patient.
 Just know that this isn’t an instant remedy for an allergen, such as tree pollen, that you were exposed to yesterday.
 This is a long-term effort to build tolerance and immunity.